alire-project/alire/doc/catalog-format-spec.md

 kind = "system" # Identifies this external kind origin = ["libncursesada3", "libncursesada5"]
 # As versions appear this list will grow.
 To speed up detection, dynamic
-# expressions may become recommendable for certain system packages.
+# expressions may become recommended for certain system packages.
 ```

-For Ada precompiled system libraries that require the platform compiler for
+For Ada pre-compiled system libraries that require the platform compiler for
 linking (e.g., in Debian/Ubuntu), and that cannot be used with other GNAT
 compilers, this should be expressed with the `available` property, e.g.: